Our next RCIA course will commence in September 2026

 Our RCIA Course

-Our next RCIA cycle will commence in September 2025 and conclude in April 2026.
+Our next RCIA cycle will commence in September 2026 and conclude in March 2027.
 This length of time serves two purposes: first, it provides sufficient opportunity for the candidates to learn the Catholic faith; second, it helps refine the candidate’s personal commitment to follow Christ.

 Taking the Next Step